 The Medford Site is zoned for regional commercial and heavy commercial development (City of Medford, 2019).
-The adjacent parcels to the northwest, northeast, southeast and east consist of commercial and residential uses, including the recently approved Compass Hotel (also known as the Cedars) that is expected to be completed in spring 2022.
-Current land uses within the Medford Site include a bowling alley and its associated parking area, a parking area for the Bear Creek Golf Course in the central portion of the site, and a lot formerly developed with a restaurant and homes in the central portion of the site, and a vacant and paved lot in the northern portion of the site.1 The existing bowling alley, Roxy Ann Lanes, is an approximate 23,300-square-foot, 24-lane bowling alley containing a pro shop, video arcade, pool table, bar and grill, and lottery games (Roxy Ann Lanes, 2019).
+The adjacent parcels to the northwest, northeast, southeast and east consist of commercial and residential uses, including the recently constructed Compass Hotel (also known as the Cedars) that began operation in the summer of 2022.
+Current land uses within the Medford Site include a bowling alley and its associated parking area, a parking area for the Bear Creek Golf Course in the central portion of the site, and a lot formerly developed with a restaurant and homes in the central portion of the site, and a vacant and paved lot in the northern portion of the site.
+The existing bowling alley, Roxy Ann Lanes, is an approximate 23,300-square-foot, 24-lane bowling alley containing a pro shop, video arcade, pool table, bar and grill, and lottery games (Roxy Ann Lanes, 2019).
 Oregon Video Lottery Terminals (VLT) are the only form of gaming currently occurring on the site.
 An aerial photograph of the Medford Site is provided as Figure 2-3.